DomiKamu/OhmerPrems/docs/modules/DeXtral/Manual.md

 - VCV Rack 2 Presets (.vcvm) support: Not supported (due to very huge amount of saved datas).
 - VCV Rack 2 Modules Selections (.vcvs) support: Not supported (due to very huge amount of saved datas).
 - Quick boot feature: on first installation in the rack, on full reset to factory (**Initialize** command, from right click menu).

 ---

+### FREE/TRIAL LIMITATIONS<a name="freetrial"></a>

+Without a valid license V2 keyfile, the _DeXtral_ module have following limitations/restrictions:

+- Sound desing sessions are saved along VCV Rack patch (.vcv) files, but not recalled (module returns to INIT).
+- Save and SysEx export are locked (grayed) from right click context menu.

+:information_source: As soon as you'll install your (valid) license V2 keyfile, your saved stuffs are recalled, and save/export features are enabled.

+---
 ---